chrisharam/studying-gitabsh2/README.md

 --------------------------------------

 ## Git config : First-time Setup
- -1 System level : affects all ueses and repositories -2 Global level : affects all repositories
+ -System level : affects all ueses and repositories -Global level : affects all repositories
- -3 local level : specific to the current repository
+ -local level : specific to the current repository

 these three levels are overridden values in the previous level like this, system -> global -> local